peer-open-source/xara-docs/source/user/manual/model/elements/plane/MixedQuad.rst

 ------

 With four nodes, the element is equivalent to the Q1/P0 formulation.
+This formulation is suitable for nearly-incompressible response, but is not suitable for bending dominated problems.

 Code Developed by: **Edward Love, Sandia National Laboratories**